securitytxt/security-txt/draft-foudil-securitytxt.md

 # File Format Description and ABNF Grammar {#abnf}

-The file format of the security.txt file MUST be plain text (MIME type "text/plain") as defined in section 4.1.3 of {{!RFC2046}} and MUST be encoded using UTF-8 {{!RFC3629}} in Net-Unicode form {{!RFC5198}}.
+The file format of the "security.txt" file MUST be plain text (MIME type "text/plain") as defined in section 4.1.3 of {{!RFC2046}} and MUST be encoded using UTF-8 {{!RFC3629}} in Net-Unicode form {{!RFC5198}}.

-The following is an ABNF definition of the security.txt format, using the conventions defined in {{!RFC5234}}.
+The format of this file MUST follow the ABNF definition below (using the conventions defined in {{!RFC5234}}).

 ~~~~~~~~~~
 body             =  signed / unsigned